 The department is located on the third floor of Sage Hall and has three computer-laboratory classrooms equipped with 45 Macintosh computers used exclusively for journalism classes.

-In addition, the department has a multimedia production room, state of the art photo lab, reading room, general office, conference room, workroom for student assistants and nine offices for its faculty, all located near each other.
+In addition, the department has a multimedia production room, state of the art photo studio, reading room, general office, conference room, workroom for student assistants and nine offices for its faculty, all located near each other.

 Journalism Department Multimedia Equipment